Robadev254/Divisible-by-6-or-5/README.md

 # Points-Game
-Playing with different points GUI JAVA
+ GUI JAVA lets find out whether these numbers are divisible by 5 or 6